SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU ServiceNow Prism.md

 # NBCU ServiceNow Prism

 The ServiceNow Prism is a ticketing system that is created to create CAG incident tickets.
-This driver was developed for NBCU integration between **CAG** and **ServiceNow** driver.
+This connector was developed for NBCU integration between **CAG** and the **ServiceNow** connector.

-About
+## About

 ### Version Info